 The Neighborhood Contact requirement provides a way to learn more about a proposed development before a land use review or building permit is submitted.

 Submit an upcoming project or check out neighborhood contact notices.
-You can also subscribe to an email list about upcoming projects.
+You can also subscribe to an email list about upcoming projects and get Civic Life's list of neighborhood coalition office contacts.

 Find information and templates for neighborhood contact signs